Chronological biography | Suzannah Lipscomb

 In September 2010, Suzannah was appointed Lecturer in Early Modern History at the University of East Anglia.
 In 2011, she was awarded a public engagement grant (People Award) from the Wellcome Trust to fund ‘All the King’s Fools’, a performance project in which actors with learning disabilities play the Tudor period’s ‘natural fools’ at Hampton Court Palace, which won a 2012 Museums + Heritage Award for Excellence.

 In October 2011, she took up her post as Senior Lecturer and Convenor for History at New College of the Humanities.
 In 2012, she was awarded the Nancy Roelker Prize by the Sixteenth Century Society for her journal article, ‘Crossing Boundaries: Women’s Gossip, Insults and Violence in Sixteenth-Century France’ in French History (Vol 25, No. 4), and was made a Fellow of the Royal Historical Society.

-Suzannah’s latest book, A Visitor’s Companion to Tudor England, was published by Ebury in March 2012.
-Suzannah is also the author of 1536: The Year that Changed Henry VIII (Lion Hudson, 2009),the co-author of Henry VIII: 500 Facts (Historic Royal Palaces, 2009), and co-editor of a collection of essays, Henry VIII and the Court: Art, Politics and Performance, (Ashgate, 2013).
+Suzannah’s latest book, The King is Dead: The Last Will and Testament of Henry VIII, was published by Head of Zeus on 5th November 2015.
+Suzannah is also the author of A Visitor’s Companion to Tudor England, published by Ebury in March 2012, 1536: The Year that Changed Henry VIII (Lion Hudson, 2009),the co-author of Henry VIII: 500 Facts (Historic Royal Palaces, 2009), and co-editor of a collection of essays, Henry VIII and the Court: Art, Politics and Performance, (Ashgate, 2013).

 Besides history, Suzannah’s other great love is India, a country she visits as frequently as possible to practice her (increasingly rusty) Hindi.
 She lives in London.